oahhariri/SwiftyTooltip/README.md

 }
 ```

-Now your code looks like this:
+And now you can write:

 ```swift
 .tooltipTarget(context: .homeView, .firstLabel)
 ```

-Much cleaner and easier to read, especially with multiple tooltips.
+Much more readable, especially when working with multiple tooltips.

 ---

 ### ✨ Step 3: Show the Tooltip

-Now you're ready to show a tooltip!
+Now you're ready to display a tooltip!
-Just call `.tooltip()` on your main container view.
-SwiftyTooltip handles the rest — it figures out where and how to display the tooltip.
+Call `.tooltip()` on any container view and pass in:

+- the tooltip context
+- a `@State` binding to the current tooltip item
+- the tooltip content view

 ```swift
 @State var tooltipItem: HomeToolTips? = .firstLabel